Bridging Knowledge Gaps in Clinical AI: An Activity Theory Perspective on Interdisciplinary Data Work for Telehealth: Discussion

 Our findings underscore the critical but sometimes problematic role of data in bridging clinical and technical experts in Clinical AI collaboration.
-Previous work has highlighted how data can serve as a mediator for interdisciplinary collaboration \cite{mao2019data, pine2022investigating, blackwell2009radical}.
+Previous work has highlighted how data and representational artifacts can mediate cross-boundary collaboration and classification work~\cite{star1989institutional, bowker1999sorting, carlile2002pragmatic, carlile2004transferring, mao2019data, pine2022investigating, blackwell2009radical}.
 However, we recognized that data remains a ``double-edged sword'' when divergent objectives and specialized data themes shape how clinical and technical experts annotate and interpret the same raw observations.
-AT helps systematically interpret why these tensions of collaboration keep arising: each domain follows distinct rules and norms while pursuing unique goals, yet both rely on overlapping artifacts and tools.

-In contrast to fragmented, case-by-case analyses of communication breakdowns in healthcare technology collaborations~\cite{chen2020trends, linhares2022clinicalpath, bossen2019data}, our analysis with AT framework reveals the repeated structural underpinnings of collaboration barriers across two distinct clinical AI collaborations.
-As AI expands into increasingly specialized healthcare domains~\cite{yang2024talk2care, jiang2023health, wu2024cardioai}, a systematic perspective becomes essential to support more seamless collaborations and practically beneficial outcomes.
-AT highlights that mismatches in data coding schemes and domain-specific languages are not random anomalies but predictable outcomes of how different professional activities intersect around shared data.
+AT helps explain why these tensions recur: each domain follows distinct rules and norms while pursuing unique goals, yet both rely on overlapping artifacts and tools \cite{schmidt1992taking, star1994steps}.
+In contrast to scattered, case-by-case analyses of communication breakdowns in healthcare technology collaborations~\cite{chen2020trends, linhares2022clinicalpath, bossen2019data}, our analysis with the AT framework reveals repeated structural misalignment and conflicts across two distinct clinical AI collaborations.
+As AI expands into specialized healthcare domains~\cite{yang2024talk2care, jiang2023health, wu2024cardioai}, a system-level perspective becomes necessary to support more seamless collaborations and practical outcomes.
+AT highlights that mismatches in data coding schemes and domain-specific languages are patterned consequences of intersecting activity systems rather than isolated anomalies~\cite{schmidt1992taking, carlile2004transferring}.